nexcess/puppet-auditd/README.md

 * auditd::config: Handles auditd configuration.
 * auditd::rules: Handles auditd rules.
 * auditd::service: Handles auditd service and rule loading.
+* auditd::audisp: Handles management of audispd
+* auditd::audisp::install: Handles installation of audispd plugins
+* auditd::audisp::config: Handles configuration of audispd

+### Types

+#### `auditd::audisp::plugin`

+This type creates a configuration file for a audispd plugin.
+It accepts the following parameters:

+  * 'active' - Whether or not the plugin should be activated.
+Valid options: Boolean.
+Default value: true
+  * 'direction' - Which direction events flow to the plugin.
+Valid options: 'in' or 'out'.
+Default value: 'out'
+  * 'path' - The absolute path to the plugin executable.
+Valid options: String .
+Default value: undef
+  * 'type' - How the plugin wants to run.
+Valid options: 'builtin' or 'always'.
+Default value: 'always'
+  * 'args' - Maximum of 2 arguments to pass to the child program.
+Valid options: Array containing strings.
+Default value: []
+  * 'format' - The format to send events as.
+Valid options: 'binary' or 'string'.
+Default value: 'string'

+It uses the title of the resource to create a file called "${title}.conf", under the directory specified in [`auditd::audisp::plugindir`](#audit::audisp::plugindir).

 ### Parameters